MorandR/NBA_Standings/README.md

 Visual graphs were displayed to get a general idea of each teams performance overall

 **Machine Learning: Part 1**
-While this dataset contains 66172 indicies and 28 total features, a Decision Tree Regression model was used.
+While this dataset contains 66172 indicies and 30 total features, a Decision Tree Regression model was used.
 I chose this model because this I wanted to explore and compate the accuracy of other models than Logistic Regression. <br/>

-From the result, I observed that there wewre absolute no error in this model's prediction.
+From the result, I observed that there were absolute no error in this model's prediction.
 Thinking that this could be strange especially while working with a complexed dataset. <br/>

 More analysis to come...